-A list of major sources of funding provided by organisations external to the University is provided on the Graduate Admissions External scholarships page.
-These scholarships are managed by organisations external to Oxford and therefore they will use different application processes and closing dates.
-If you have any questions about these scholarships, please contact the relevant organisation directly.
+A list of major sources of funding provided by organisations external to the University is provided on the Graduate Admissions External funding page.
+This funding is managed by organisations external to Oxford and therefore they will use different application processes and closing dates.
+If you have any questions about an external funding opportunity, please contact the relevant organisation directly.

 Loan funding is normally dependent on your country of residence, as it is often linked to government or state-run schemes, so you should contact your local education authority or your government's Department of Education for more information.